botsquad/match_engine/README.md

 [_not: [title: "foo"]]
 ```

-Nested objects follow the shape of the data:
+Performing matches in nested objects is also possible; the query simply follows the shape of the data:

 ```
 [user: [name: "Arjan"]]
 [_not: [user: [name: "Arjan"]]]
 ```

+> Note that this is a different approach for nesting fields than MongoDB has.

+## Query execution

 The queries can be run by calling `MatchEngine.score_all/2` or `MatchEngine.filter_all/2`.